mrs-brubotics/documentation_brubotics/source/_build/html/_sources/Workspace_git_configuration.rst.txt

+.. _4.
+Workspace Git configuration:

 4. Workspace Git configuration
 ==============================

+.. role:: raw-html(raw)
+    :format: html

 In this chapter we will let you know some important things about our Github.

 To install our software from our github, please refer to the `README.md <https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/README.md>`__ file available in our github.
-These commands will install droneswarm_brubotics into your work space and install the associated ros packages.
+These commands will install droneswarm_brubotics into your work space and install the associated ROS packages.

 We always try to organize our `MRS Brubotics github <https://github.com/mrs-brubotics>`__ like the `CTU MRS github <https://github.com/ctu-mrs>`__.
 We have a main github folder droneswarm_brubotics which contains the gitman configurations.
 There we can link our ROS packages:

 • `controllers_brubotics <https://github.com/mrs-brubotics/controllers_brubotics>`__: contains customized controller definitions from Brubotics.